Concentration of posterior probabilities and normalized L0 criteria

-We review selected high-dimensional BMS literature. \cite{johnson:2012} proved PC in linear regression with $p \ll n$ under NLPs and (non-sparse) uniform $p(M_k)$. \cite{narisetty:2014} showed that if $p \ll e^n$ then using diffuse priors $p(\btheta_k \mid M_k)$ also achieves PC.
-The RIC of \cite{foster:1994} is a related early advocate for diffuse priors. \cite{shin:2018} extended \cite{johnson:2012} to $p \ll e^n$ under certain diffuse NLPs. \cite{yangyun:2017} studied diffuse priors in a much more general framework.
-These results proved PC but no specific rates were given, further as shown here diffuse priors can significantly decrease finite-$n$ power. \cite{castillo:2015} showed that, by using so-called complexity priors $p(M_k)$ and Laplace priors $p(\btheta_k \mid M_k)$, one discards regression models that overshoot the dimension of $M_t$ by more than a certain factor. \cite{chae:2016} proved PC for symmetric non-parametric errors under similar priors. \cite{gao:2015} extended these results to general structured linear models under misspecified sub-Gaussian errors, and \cite{rockova:2017} to regression trees. \cite{hanqiyang:2017} extended complexity priors to non-parametric settings and showed concentration around models optimizing a bias-variance trade-off.
-These contributions provide significant insights, the focus however is showing that complex models are asymptotically discarded a posteriori (a weaker condition than PC) and obtaining parameter estimation rates. \cite{yangyun:2016} obtained PC rates for diffuse $p(\btheta_k \mid M_k)$ and $p(M_k)$ that decay exponentially with model size.
-Note that we focus on BMS where one entertains a collection of models.
-An alternative is to use shrinkage priors, i.e. consider a single model and set a continuous prior on $\btheta$ concentrating most mass on subsets of $\Theta$.
-While interesting shrinkage priors are fundamentally different as any zero Lebesgue measure subset of $\Theta$ has zero posterior probability, hence in our view they are more suitable for parameter estimation than for model selection.
-For results on shrinkage priors see \cite{bhattacharya:2012}, \cite{song:2017}, \cite{rockova:2018}.
+We review selected high-dimensional BMS literature. \cite{johnson:2012} proved that $p(M_t \mid \by)$ converges to 1 in linear regression with $p \ll n$ under NLPs and uniform $p(M_k)$. \cite{narisetty:2014} showed that if $p \ll e^n$ then certain diffuse priors $p(\btheta_k \mid M_k)$ also attain consistency.
+In fact, the RIC of \cite{foster:1994} is a related early advocate for diffuse priors, and can also be shown to attain consistency for $p \ll e^n$ (Section \ref{sec:l0penalties}). \cite{shin:2018} extended \cite{johnson:2012} to $p \ll e^n$ under certain diffuse NLPs. \cite{yangyun:2017} also used diffuse priors (defined implicitly via a prior anti-concentration condition) , in a more general framework that allows for non-parametric models.
+These results proved consistency but no specific rates were given. \cite{castillo:2015} showed that, by using so-called {\it Complexity priors} $p(M_k)$ and Laplace priors on parameters, one can consistently select the data-generating model in regression. \cite{chae:2016} proved that the same prior structure attains consistency in regression with non-parametric symmetric errors. \cite{gao:2015} extended these results to general structured linear models under misspecified sub-Gaussian errors, and \cite{rockova:2017} to regression trees. \cite{yangyun:2016} studied a regression setting where one uses diffuse priors on parameters and a type of Complexity prior on models.
+These contributions provide significant insights, the focus however is showing that complex models are asymptotically discarded a posteriori under a given, sufficiently sparse, prior setting.